-Randy Miller (509) 793-2295
+Randy Miller (509) 793-2295 randym@bigbend.edu Guillermo Garza guillermog@bigbend.edu

 The Certificate of Accomplishment is designed to provide recognition of completion of an approved course offered through a particular program.
 This certification is designed for the occasional and or part-time student that does not plan to complete an Associate in Applied Science degree or a Certificate of Achievement.